wp-plugins/ad-injection/readme.txt

 On the main settings page for Ad Injection just enter the number of adverts you want on these page types using the Archives column in the 'Ad placement settings' section.

-Ads will only appear on archives/category pages if you are showing the full post contents on these pages.
+These ads will only appear on archives/category pages if you are showing the full post contents on these pages.
 They won't work if you are showing excerpts.
+These restrictions don't apply to widget ads.

 = My adverts are overlapping with other page elements (e.g. images) =